Playing our part at the heart of the community has always been core to what we do as Scouts

 Why does engaging with your community matter?

-Playing our part at the heart of the community has always been core to what we do as Scouts.
-You may be looking for funding, a space to meet, want to recruit new adults and young people, or need some external input to your programme, connecting with other local community groups is a great place to start.
+Whether you are looking for new funding sources or a space to meet, for new adults and young people to join the group, or for some external input to your programme, connecting with other local community groups is a great place to start.

 Identifying and mapping your community

-- Does your group reflect your local community?
+- Does your group reflect the diversity of your local community?

 - Is there a good mix of people from different backgrounds?